Numerai Review: Hedge Fund Data Science Network

 Don’t leave your NMR on exchanges!
-Always remember to keep your crypto on your own wallet whenever possible (trust me, I lost a few hundred USD on QuadrigaCX).
+Always remember to keep your crypto in your own wallet whenever possible (trust me, I lost a few hundred USD on QuadrigaCX).

 Numeraire and Numerai Roadmap

 What’s next for Numerai and NMR?
 Well, this isn’t too clear.
-In lieu of a defined long-term roadmap, Numerai has outlined their “master plan” in a Medium article written by Numerai’s founder, Richard Craib.
-Numerai’s long term goals include monopolizing intelligence, monopolizing data, monopolizing money, and then decentralizing the monopoly.
+In lieu of a defined long-term roadmap, Numerai has outlined its “master plan” in a Medium article written by Numerai’s founder, Richard Craib.
+Numerai’s long-term goals include monopolizing intelligence, monopolizing data, monopolizing money, and then decentralizing the monopoly.